ampproject/amphtml/extensions/amp-consent/cmps/didomi.md

 ## Configuration

-Please visit our [Documentation](https://developers.didomi.io/cmp/amp) for more information.
+Visit the [Didomi Console](https://console.didomi.io/) and our [Documentation](https://developers.didomi.io/cmp/amp) for more information.